dryewo/friboo-hello-world-full/README.md

 ?
 [Friboo] Separate HTTP and API components

 ?
 [Friboo] Use namespaced keywords for system components (:mgmt-http, :metrics, :audit-log)

+?
+Add database creation as the 0th migration step

 ## Credits